jkirrane/shared-server/README.md

 # TiF Shared Server

 This is a Sinatra server that may be deployed on the Think it First shared local server.
-The initial purpose of the server is to act as a simple way to initiate dumps and ddownloads of MySQL databases.
+The initial purpose of the server is to act as a simple way to initiate dumps and downloads of MySQL databases.

 ## Getting Started